jamestiotio/dbsys/project/lab2.md

 operator that modifies the pages on disk.
 These operators return the number of affected tuples.
 This is implemented by returning a single tuple with one integer field, containing the count.

-* *Insert*: This operator adds the tuples it reads from its child operator to the `tableid` specified in its constructor.
+- _Insert_: This operator adds the tuples it reads from its child operator to the `tableid` specified in its constructor.
 It should use the `BufferPool.insertTuple()` method to do this.

-* *Delete*: This operator deletes the tuples it reads from its child operator from the `tableid` specified in its constructor.
+- _Delete_: This operator deletes the tuples it reads from its child operator from the `tableid` specified in its constructor.
 It should use the `BufferPool.deleteTuple()` method to do this.

 **Exercise 4.**

 Implement the skeleton methods in:

-***
+---

-* src/java/simpledb/execution/Insert.java
+- src/java/simpledb/execution/Insert.java
-* src/java/simpledb/execution/Delete.java
+- src/java/simpledb/execution/Delete.java

-***
+---

 At this point, your code should pass the unit tests in InsertTest.
 We have not provided unit tests for `Delete`.
 Furthermore, you should be able to pass the InsertTest and DeleteTest system tests.